flameshot-org/flameshot-org.github.io/data/getting-start.md

 - Ubuntu17.10 (artful)
 - Fedora26
 - Fedora27
 - AppImage: it can run on common Linux-based operating systems, such as RHEL, CentOS, openSUSE, SLED, Ubuntu, Fedora, debian and derivatives.
+To get a quick start on AppImage [click here](\appimage-snap-flatpak).

 Check the [Download](/download) for more information.